Z3NOX/nextcloud_backup/README.md

    \ "other"
 vendor>nextcloud
 ```
-Now provide your individual login information. (**TIP:** It is very handy to generate a login token via the webfrontend of Nextcloud.
+Now provide your individual login information.
+> **TIP:** It is very handy to generate a login token via the webfrontend of Nextcloud.
 This way, you can revoke this specific login at a later time without completely resetting your password.
 The token can be generated in `Settings → Security → Device & session → Create new app password`.
-This token will look like `t7j8o-qpW3H-Wy2BW-XC82X-t5pkM` and will only be showed once to you - so you better copy this tokken somewhere when you create it inside your Nextcloud))
+This token will look like `t7j8o-qpW3H-Wy2BW-XC82X-t5pkM` and will only be showed once to you - so you better copy this token somewhere when you create it inside your Nextcloud))

 ```
 User name